 To be honest I don’t really have words today.
 I’m lost, I’m scared, I’m confused, just as much as I imagine you are, about what is to come, what to expect?
-I just long for a day when we could just live together, have people stop caring about our skin color or our origin and start giving attention to what is in our heart.
+I just long for a day when we could just live together, have people stop caring about our skin color or our origin, and start giving attention to what is in our hearts.

 Do you believe racism is over?

 No. Racism isn’t over.
 It never has been.
 We like to close our eyes and imagine that it is over (because we don’t experience it directly or regularly) but it’s still here and very strong.
 It can take many forms:

 - It can seem casual yet very dirty between “friends” when one side is laughing and the other one clearly isn’t,

 - It can be about discrimination when it comes to finding a job or a house or getting a loan, when your family name, your origin, your skin color can play against you,

 - Or worse, it can the racism deeply rooted in the hearts of those in power.
 When living hate and ignorance are carrying a weapon or a badge, it leads it murder.
 Sadly, there is no other word to describe that.

 All of these situations have gone for long enough, we can no longer turn a blind eye and choose ignorance in the face of reality.
 Not when ignorance leads to the end of the destruction of so many lives.